You’ve seen it in the movies, you’ve heard a lot about it, but have you ever wondered why the ancient Maya was notorious for taking prisoners?

 Ahau, the board game, depicts the same mechanism.
 There is a particular tile (deity) in the game with which you can capture your opponent’s pieces to be placed on your pyramid.
 As from the next turn, your opponent may free this captive by paying you a handsome ransom.
 You can also trade captives with your opponent.
 But no worries, there are no human sacrifices here!

 You are not defenseless against such cunning moves.
-Using the power of other deities, you can take control of a whole city with your King piece, defending your workers there and in neighbouring cities, or you can flee your workers to the countryside where they will be protected from being captured.
+Using the power of other deities, you can take control of a whole city with your King piece, defending your workers there and in neighboring cities, or you can flee your workers to the countryside where they will be protected from being captured.
 There is also a special resource in the game – the shield – which will always provide defense against attacks.